baskuit/Surskit/readme.md

 Many tasks can be settled with a small script.
 Once a process is described in terms of the interface it's usually almost complete.

 ### Minimal Setup
 This is a header library that only depends on the GNU Multiple Precision Library.
-Inclusion into projects is done via cmake, i.e. `add_directory(extern/pinyon)` and `#include <pinyon.hh>`.
+Inclusion into projects is done via cmake, i.e. `add_directory(extern/pinyon)` and `#include <pinyon.h>`.

 # Documentation
 The library is extensively documented and the points above are expanded therein.
 The organization of the abstraction/modularity layers is reflected by the directory structure.